The limiting law of the Discrete Gaussian level lines: Lower bound

 Since $\rho_n(x)$ is a decreasing function of $\phi$, en route to proving \cref{thm:lb} in this section we may apply monotonicity arguments that are increasing (e.g., raising the heights of boundary vertices).

 Fix $T > K$ (eventually we will take $T \to \infty$).
-Let $R$ be the $3TN_n^{2/3} \times N_n^{1/3}(\log L)$ rectangle centered at $x = 0$ such that the bottom side of $\partial R$ coincides with the bottom of $\partial \Lambda_L$.
+Let $R$ be the $3TN_n^{2/3} \times N_n^{1/3}(\log L)$ rectangle centered at $x = 0$ such that the bottom side of $\partial R$ coincides with the bottom of $\partial \Lambda$.
 Let $A = (-TN_n^{2/3}, 0)$ and $B = (TN_n^{2/3}, 0)$.
 We start with a simpler analogue of \cref{lem:boundary-construction}, the proof of which we also postpone to \cref{sec:random-boundary}.

-\begin{lemma} For $R, A, B$, as defined above, assume we know that w.h.p. under $\pi^0_{\Lambda_L}$, all of $R$ lies in the exterior of $\fL_{n-1}$ (for $n = 0$, there is no assumption).
-Then, there exists a $\pi^0_{\Lambda_L}$-measurable distribution on connected regions $Q\subset R$ with marked boundary conditions $\xi$ satisfying \cref{it:LB-Q-simp-conn,it:LB-dist-Q-R-bdy,it:LB-Q-bc-arc} below, such that the following holds.
-If $\cA_1$ is the area of the interior of $\fL_n$ intersected with~$Q$, and $\cA_2$ is the area above the $(H-n)$ level-line in $Q$ under $\pi^\xi_Q$, then $\cA_1 \subset \cA_2$ w.h.p.\ under $\pi^0_{\Lambda_L}$. \begin{enumerate} \item $Q$ is simply connected,
+\begin{lemma} Fix $n \geq 1$.
+For $R, A, B$, as defined above, assume we know that w.h.p.\ under $\pi^0_{\Lambda}$, all of $R$ lies in the exterior of $\fL_{n-1}$ (for $n = 1$, there is no assumption, since in the setting of \cref{thm:1}, w.h.p.\ $\fL_0$ does not exist).
+Then, there exists a $\pi^0_{\Lambda}$-measurable distribution on connected regions $Q\subset R$ with marked boundary conditions $\xi$ satisfying \cref{it:LB-Q-simp-conn,it:LB-dist-Q-R-bdy,it:LB-Q-bc-arc} below, such that the following holds.
+If $\cA_1$ is the area of the interior of $\fL_n$ intersected with~$Q$, and $\cA_2$ is the area above the $(H+1-n)$ level line in $Q$ under $\pi^\xi_Q$, then $\cA_1 \subset \cA_2$ w.h.p.\ under $\pi^0_{\Lambda}$. \begin{enumerate} \item $Q$ is simply connected,

-\item $\dist(\partial Q, \partial R) \leq (\log L)^2$, and the bottom side of $\partial Q$ coincides with the bottom side of $\partial R$,
+\item $\dist(\partial Q, \partial R) \leq \log L$, and the bottom side of $\partial Q$ coincides with the bottom side of $\partial R$,

-\item The boundary conditions $\xi$ assigns height $H-n-1$ on the straight line between $A$ and $B$, and $H-n$ on the remainder of $\partial Q$. \end{enumerate} \end{lemma}
+\item The boundary conditions $\xi$ assigns height $H-n$ on the straight line between $A$ and $B$, and $H+1-n$ on the remainder of $\partial Q$. \end{enumerate} \end{lemma}